The Misfortunes of Keira Bell (continued)

 What is gender dysphoria?

-The NHS website defines it thus:
+The NHS website defines it like this:

 Gender dysphoria is…a sense of unease that a person may have because of a mismatch between their biological sex and their gender identity [which] may be so intense it can lead to depression and anxiety and have a harmful impact on daily life.